-Please see Writing Tutor Services section in D2L and in the Student Papers Handbook and this Thesis Handbook (p.
+Please see Writing Tutor Services section in D2L, as well as in the Student Papers Handbook, and in this Thesis Handbook (p.
 28) for information regarding free writing tutor services provided by Pacifica Graduate Institute for those students who need assistance with writing skills.